google/season-of-docs/2021-participants/interested-technical-writers.md

 # Technical writers interested in participating in the 2021 Season of Docs

+> **ALL ORGS HAVE SELECTED TWS for 2021**: Please feel free to subscribe to our [announcements list](https://groups.google.com/g/season-of-docs-announce) for information about upcoming Season of Docs programs.
+We are no longer accepting PRs for this list.

 Technical writers interested in participating in the 2021 Season of Docs should add their information here, by [creating a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 Please add your information *alphabetically by surname*.

 Technical Writer Name | Link to portfolio or CV | Interests/Experience